Welcome to a new adventure in Holistic Health!

 or want to stop and learn Holistic Therapies, there is something for everyone at the Holistic Cottage.

-However, be prepared, there is much to learn, receive and experience here.
+Be prepared, there is much to learn, receive and experience here at the Holistic Cottage and in San Marcos.

 As the saying goes, "you may come for lunch and stay for life!"